Meowzila/meowbot/README.md

 ![alt text](https://i.imgur.com/HFjffhN.png)

 - Parses opendota.com API for recent DOTA 2 games and calculates basic stats such as whether you "won" your lane or not based on the amount of gold you had at 10 minutes
 - Ex 1.
-You have net worth of 5k as Pos 2 at T=10min, enemy Pos 2 has 4k, you won the lane
+You have net worth of 5k as Pos 2 while the enemy Pos 2 has 6k: you've lost the lane
 - Ex 2.
-You are Radiant Pos 1/5 against enemy Pos 3/4
+You are laning Pos 1/5 against enemy Pos 3/4 and your lane has 7k gold while the enemy lane has 6k gold: you've won the lane
+- Ex 3.
+Your net worth is within ~500 gold of the enemy net worth: your lane is a draw

 ![alt text](https://i.imgur.com/s5EGm8n.png)